Vishwaa-MS/BLOG-WEBSITE-FLASK/README.md

 # BLOG-WEBSITE-FLASK
-Built the blog website using HTML, CSS, BOOTSTRAP, and FLASK for backend.
+Built the blog website using HTML, CSS, BOOTSTRAP, JAVASCRIPT and FLASK for backend.
 Yet to add some functionalities and contents